swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 ## Introduction

+Protocols define a way to express a syntactic and semantic contract.
+This semantic nature means that protocols are often intended to used in the context of one specific type (such as a 'delegate' protocol).
+Similarly, protocols sometimes wish to define specific types to be used within the context of that protocol (usually an `enum`).

-Allow protocols to be nested in other types, and for other types (including other protocols) to be nested inside protocols, subject to a few constraints.
+This proposal would allow protocols to be nested in other types (including other protocols), and for structural types to be nested inside of protocols -- subject to a few constraints.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20161017/028112.html)